Firehawke/hugo-theme-hello-friend-fh/README.md

 ## Sponsoring

+If you'd like to support Firehawke, donations are certainly welcome at my <a href="www.patreon.com/firehawke">Patreon</a> page.
+Note that none of my posts are ever locked (I'd go so far as to add that if one ever DOES show up as locked, it was a mistake) and even $1/month is a considerable help.

+I'm going to leave the original author's comments here as well, since they also deserve a lot of credit:

 If you like my work and if you think this project is worth to support it, just <br />
 <a href="https://www.buymeacoffee.com/djordjeatlialp" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-green.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>

 ## Licence
+Portions Copyright © 2020 Firehawke

-Copyright © 2019-2020 Djordje Atlialp
+Portions Copyright © 2019-2020 Djordje Atlialp

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/firehawke/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.
+Check the [original theme license](https://github.com/firehawke/hugo-theme-hello-friend-fh/blob/master/LICENSE.md) for additional licensing information.

-## Notes from Firehawke

-This fork is here to allow me to merge in a few outside contributions to my personal version of this.
-It adds PRs [#128](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pull/128) and [#123](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pull/123) in particular and may or may not diverge more in the future.